souley-now/souley-now/README.md

 ## 📚 Projects

-Here are some upcoming key projects I'm working on:
+Here are some upcoming key projects:

 - **AI and ML Consulting Service**: Building a platform to offer AI/ML solutions to businesses.
 - **ML Models Collection**: A repository with various ML models, from basic regression to deep learning.